vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/conventions/classes.rst

 Indestructible
 --------------

-To avoid destructions of objects, use the ``etl::typed_storage`` wrapper.
+To avoid destruction of objects, use the ``etl::typed_storage`` wrapper.
 The type will become `trivially destructible
 <http://www.cplusplus.com/reference/type_traits/is_trivially_destructible/>`_.